digitalservicebund/ris-backend-service/backend/README.md

 - The launch config in `.vscode/launch.json` should be used automatically

-**Start backend from CLI**:
+**Start backend from CLI:**

 ```bash
 SPRING_PROFILES_ACTIVE=local ./gradlew bootRun
 ```

+> **Note**
+>
-**Note:** The application depends on a Java package from a private GitHub package repository.
-To be able to download it in the Gradle build process, you'll need to set up your local env as described in the [root readme](../README.md#setup-local-env).
+> The application depends on a Java package from a private GitHub package repository.
+To be able to download it in the Gradle build process, you'll need to set up your local env as described in the [root readme](../README.md#setup-local-environment).

 ### Lookup tables